robertojnior/octo-issue-tracker/README.md

 - `GET /v1/issues`: that lists all the issues saved.

-- `GET /v1/issues/:number/events`: that lists all the events that occurred on a especific issue.
+- `GET /v1/issues/:number/events`: that lists all the events that occurred on a specific issue.

 - `POST /v1/events`: the webhook that you can use to listen and save issue events.